 It is a personal choice to have sex after a sexually transmissible infection diagnosis so we cannot advise you on what to do.
 Since you have been together for a year and have likely been sexually active together for a while, it is possible that your boyfriend already has HPV (whether you gave it to him or he gave it to you).

 As HPV is transmitted skin-to-skin, condoms (which do not cover all of one’s genital skin) cannot eliminate the risk of HPV transmission although some research suggests that they may reduce the risk.
-HPV is unlikely to be transmitted to oral sex.
-It does happen, but it is uncommon as the virus is said to “prefer” the genital.
+HPV can be transmitted during oral sex, vaginal sex, and anal sex.

 HPV and Genital Warts

 An HPV diagnosis does not mean that you will get warts.
 You may not have a wart-related strain.
 Even if you do, you may never get warts or you may only get a few warts from time to time.
-Treatments are available for warts should you ever get them.
+Treatments are available for warts should you ever get them, though some healthcare providers recommend a “wait and see” approach rather than active treatment.
+Again, if you develop warts or have other questions about STIs, we recommend that you speak with your healthcare provider for personal information about your health.

 Both you and your boyfriend can examine your genitals for changes in appearance, keeping in mind that there are many normal lumps and bumps on one’s genitals that have nothing to do with HPV or other problems.
 You can learn more about HPV, abnormal Paps, warts, and normal lumps and bumps in The V Book: A Doctor’s Guide to Complete Vulvovaginal Health.